FAQ

 Where can I confirm the Settlement of Obligations to UWB?

-If you have any obligations in the library or in the canteen, you can find out on the UWB Portal in the section “Já” (“I”), “Další aplikace” (”Other applications”), “Vypořádání studentů” (“Student settlement”).
 If you have no obligations to the UWB, just go to your student administration office and they will issue you a confirmation.
-If you have a balance on JUK (“single university account”) or you owe somewhere, there are two options to choose from.
-You can go to the cash register in the canteen or solve everything online.
+If you have a balance on JUK (“single university account”) or you owe somewhere, there are two options — you can go to the cash register in the canteen or solve everything online.

-When are grants paid?
+When are scholarships paid?

 Study-related fees